U.S. watchdog backs Bezos' protest over key Pentagon launch program

 Congress in 2014 moved to wean the U.S. off its dependency on rockets using Russia’s RD-180 engine for military launches before 2022 by initiating the Air Force LSP, which expects to pick the two award winners by the end of 2020.

-United Launch Alliance (ULA), a joint venture between Boeing Co (BA.N) and Lockheed Martin Corp (LMT.N) whose Atlas 5 rocket uses the RD-180, has long dominated the military launch market, lofting the bulk of U.S. defense satellites to space since its formation in 2006.
+United Launch Alliance (ULA), a joint venture between Boeing Co and Lockheed Martin Corp whose Atlas 5 rocket uses the RD-180, has long dominated the military launch market, lofting the bulk of U.S. defense satellites to space since its formation in 2006.

 Elon Musk’s SpaceX sued the government in 2014 over a multi-billion dollar ULA deal with the Air Force for 36 launches.
 SpaceX dropped the lawsuit after the Air Force agreed to open up competition.

-Northrop Grumman Corp (NOC.N), SpaceX and ULA have also submitted rocket proposals to the Air Force which is expected to make a final decision by the end of 2020.
+Northrop Grumman Corp, SpaceX and ULA have also submitted rocket proposals to the Air Force which is expected to make a final decision by the end of 2020.

 Reporting by Joey Roulette; Editing by Christopher Cushing